+Phone helpline – The ACT Government has established a helpline to assist the Canberra community through the challengers of COVID.
 Phone – 6207 7244 (8am and 8pm daily) or visit the contact us web page.

 Access Canberra – To assist seniors and those that may not have access to online services, Access Canberra have introduced a dedicated quiet period between 9am – 11am to support vulnerable Canberrans including seniors and those with English as a second language.
 For more information visit the Access Canberra website.

 Australian Government Department of Health website